Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/using-editor.rst

 .. image:: /images/editor/using-editor/chests.png

 The Chest Items are used to create the 3 basic chests that can be found in the battle minigame.
-Chests contain loot that provide players with armor, weapons, food, potions, etc.
+Chests contain loot that provide players with armour, weapons, food, potions, etc.

 +-----------------+--------------------------------------------------------------------------------------------------------+
 | Standard Chest: | The most common chest to find on a map.                                                                |